How to pay yourself a dividend

 Once you are eligible to receive dividends, you need to set up a dividend payment method.
 This can be done through direct deposit, paper checks, or other electronic transfer methods.
 Ensure that you provide the necessary information, such as your bank account details or mailing address, to receive the dividend payments.

-See also How to pronounce amelie
+See also How to delete monzo account

 6. Reinvest or cash out